allylavanda/sjaeledyr.github.io/README.md

 ## A little about me

 Hey there, my name is mys7icfox aka Mystic or Brandon.
-I am a novice web designer and linux server constructor that lives on the East Coast of the United States.
+I am a novice web designer, linux server constructor and game developer that lives in the East Coast of the United States.

 ### Projects I work/have worked on